 - Post-intro-period – How useful is the card after the intro period?

-Based on the above criteria, here are MyBankTracker’s recommendations for the best balance transfer credit card offers to consider:
+Based on the above criteria, here are MyBankTracker’s recommendations for the best balance transfer credit card offers:

 When your balance transfer card has already served its purpose of helping you eliminate debt, what’s next?
 Usually, you put that card aside or close it.
 That probably won’t be the case if you have the Discover it® card.